onflow/docs/docs/networks/network-architecture/index.md

 ## 3. Energy inefficient and unsustainable
 It is well established that Proof-of-Work chains like Bitcoin consume massive amounts of energy, require perpetual hardware upgrades for the miners to stay competitive, and are therefore extremely harmful to the environment.
 A Proof-of-Stake chain’s environmental impact is less severe, but as web3 applications achieve mainstream adoption, every node in these chains will have to provide more and more hardware resources to meet the increasing throughput demand and the ever growing on-chain state.
 Vertically scaling the nodes implies higher energy consumption and environmental footprint.

-## Multi-node Architecture on Flow
+## Multi-role Architecture on Flow

 ![banner](./images/banner.png)